kyletolle/the-mechanism-collection/index.md

 set adrift.
 These pieces struggled to stabilize, but they sought perfection on a null structure.

-So the weave and threads further unwound and devolved to constituent components.
+So the weave and threads further unwound, devolved, disintegrated to constituent components.
 These Elemental Bits flung far and wide as the Cataclysm consumed and spent itself.

 As the Bits - infinitely tiny and innumerable - scattered, the Song faded until it was no longer heard.